All All News Products Insights AI DevOps and CI/CD Community

 15 Types of QA Testing every QA should know

-Software testing is a comprehensive umbrella term for a wide variety of different types of testing.
-These testing types are categorized based on the purpose, AUTs, or approach.
-Understanding how these types of QA testing work will help you and your team better develop the test plan.
+Software testing is a comprehensive umbrella term for many different testing types.
+These types are grouped based on purpose, application under test (AUT), or approach.
+Understanding these distinctions helps teams build better test plans.

-In this article, we will learn how the testing types are categorized, 15 most popular testing types, and their place in the Software Testing Life Cycle.
-Specifically, we will explore:
+In this article, we’ll explore how testing types are categorized, the 15 most popular testing types, and where they fit in the Software Testing Life Cycle.
+Specifically, we will cover:

 1. Unit Testing